Prymm

 A small fishing town built at the mouth of a river upon a few scraps of land and connected barges.

-Prymm (town), Thylasx region
+Prymm (town), Central Thylasx region, Queendom of Nodora

 Points of interest:

 Bailin’s Bluff is a seemingly normal tavern overlooking the Flotsam but is thought to house a secret Black Rose Society lair.
+Found north off the Flotsam, Bailin’s Bluff is the place where you are more likely to see a bar fight than to get a clean glass and while illicit drugs are not on the menu, but likely can be found there.

 Key figures

 The ex- leader of the Order of the Wyvern sky pirates the half-elf Dralael “the immortal” has taken up shop in Prymm and is building a mercenary company or adventuring union depending on whom he is talking to.
+His proposed Guild of Misadventure looks to get legally binding paperwork for guarantees that their adventurers within the guild get paid as promised, while also making aid to a guild-aligned group in need mandatory, within reason.

 Adventure Hooks: